About the Author

 Furthermore, it’s important to know that a contract review specialist will work for you, not the employer.

-Thinking about seeking employment as a locum tenens physicians?
+Thinking about seeking employment as a locum tenens physician?
 Contract review specialists can also help you negotiate an independent contractor agreement.

 How to Manage Your Salary and Build Wealth

-Regardless of your specialty or area of medical expertise, there are four things that all physicians need to do in order to protect their assets and build wealth.
+Regardless of their specialty or area of medical expertise, physicians must do four things to protect their assets and build wealth.

 1. You need to have a sound retirement plan.

-3. You need to work with a financial planner or financial consultant to guide you into the best investments.
+3. You need to work with a financial planner or financial consultant to guide you in making the best investments.

 4. You must protect your income with disability insurance.